Designing a Better Web Analytics Platform

 )

-Here, we will try to get things done with minimum necessary effort.
-We will use Pandas to read in the data and create some plots.
+Here, we try to get things done without spending too much time on implementation.
+We use Pandas to read in the data and create some plots.
 Our goal is to

 We import Pandas and get started: